Alexey Voronin

 alexey-voronin.png

-I am a PhD candidate in Computer Science at the University of Illinois at Urbana-Champaign, with over eight years of experience in scientific computing and numerical modeling.
-My research focuses on creating scalable numerical solvers for complex engineering and physics problems.
-I specialize in developing multilevel methods that improve the performance of algorithms solving linear and nonlinear partial differential equations.
-These methods have applications in various fields, including graph partitioning, optimization, and high-performance computing.
+I am a postdoctoral researcher in the Computational Mathematics Department at Sandia National Laboratories, specializing in scalable numerical solvers for complex engineering and physics problems.
+My expertise is in developing multilevel methods that enhance the performance of algorithms solving linear and nonlinear partial differential equations.
+These techniques have broad applications in fields like graph partitioning, optimization, and machine learning.

 selected publications

-1. artery.png
+1. high_order_mg.png

 Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations